Michael McFadyen's Scuba Diving - Grumman Hellcat

 Photo from Hi-8 video

 Before Moore could get into his raft, a canoe with 15 natives arrived and they attempted to get him to get into their canoe.
 Another canoe arrived with 6 natives and a Private Nash from the US Army.
-Moore got into one of the canoes and was taken to an island where Lt Evans of the Australian Army was based (Evans also rescued President John F. Kennedy and his crew when his patrol boat was sunk).
+Moore got into one of the canoes and was taken to an island where Lt Reg Evans of the Royal Australian Navy (RANVR) was based as a Coastwatcher (Evans also rescued President John F. Kennedy and his crew when his patrol boat was sunk).

 Evans gave Moore dry clothes, a cup of tea and lime-ade.
 He sent Moore in a canoe to another island (time was now 1630) and at 0800 on the next morning, 17 September 1943, Moore arrived at Munda, about 20 kilometres away.
 By 1030 he was back at Fighter One on Guadalcanal.